ballerina-platform/ballerina-distribution/examples/type-definitions/type_definitions.md

 # Type definitions

 A type definition gives a name for a type.
-Its name is just an alias for the type, like `typedef` in C.
+The name is just an alias for the type.

 ::: code type_definitions.bal :::